zminde/esphome-s3-box-3-lvgl/README.md

 # Home
 ![home](https://github.com/user-attachments/assets/c203e51d-90fa-4515-ab5f-3832160a6f21)
+- A timer status indicator will appear while a timer is running and will launch the time remaining page
+- The alarm status indicator shows current alarm status and launches the security page
 - The microphone indicator is a mute switch
-- The alarm status indicator launches the security page
+- The home assistant indicator indicates if the API is connected
-- The wifi status indicator launches the wifi page
+- The wifi status indicator indicates if the WIFI is connected and launches the wifi page
-- A timer status indicator will appear while a timer is running and will launch the time remaining page
+- The battery indicator shows battery charge level or shows a plug indicator if using direct power

 - The red circle button on the device will return to the home page, stop a ringing timer, stop the voice assistant and stop any media.
 - The top left button on the device will switch from Home page to screensaver, stop a ringing timer, or a long 10s press will perform a factory reset.
 - The bottom left button on the device will reboot the device.